-In 2020, EU Member States implemented the closure by legal acts in accordance with their respective national law and by administrative means, with no fishing authorisations delivered for the period from 1 January to 31 March 2020.
+In 2021, EU Member States implemented the closure by legal acts in accordance with their respective national law and by administrative means, with no fishing authorisations delivered to fish for swordfish in the Mediterranean Sea for the period from 1 January to 31 March 2021.

-The necessary resources were deployed for inspection and control purposes based on risk analysis by the national inspection and observer programmes of the EU Member States to ensure that rules were respected by operators during the closure period.
+The necessary resources were deployed for inspection and control purposes based on risk analysis by the national inspection and observer programmes of the EU Member States to ensure that operators complied with the rules during the closure period.

-Inspections at sea (by patrol vessels and aerial means), in ports, in auctions and in the premises of companies were carried out to ensure that no swordfish was present on-board fishing vessels, landed or marketed during the closure period.
+During the closure period, national authorities of EU Member States performed control activities in their territories including inspections at sea (by patrol vessels and aerial means), in ports, in auctions and in the premises of companies to ensure that no swordfish was present on-board fishing vessels, landed or marketed during the closure period.
 In addition, EU Member States monitored VMS and AIS positions of vessels, and documentary analysis were performed by crosschecking VMS positions, logbooks and sales notes.
+Vessels authorised to by-catch swordfish were also targeted for monitoring and inspection during the closure period.